-In 1218 Yaroslavl became a capital of independent principality.
-Rapid growth of the rich Volga city was interrupted by Tatar-Mongol invasion.
-Like a lot of other Russian cities Yaroslavl was burnt in 1238.
-In 1463 the Yaroslavl principality became a part of the united Moscow principality.
-In 16th and 17th centuries Yaroslavl was an important city of trade with the eastern and European countries.
+In 1218, Yaroslavl became a capital of independent principality.
+Rapid growth of the rich Volga town was interrupted by Tatar-Mongol invasion.
+Like a lot of other Russian cities, Yaroslavl was burnt in 1238.
+In 1463, the Yaroslavl principality became a part of the united Moscow principality.
+In the 16th and 17th centuries, Yaroslavl was an important town of trade with the eastern and European countries.

-In 1612 people’s volunteer corps of 25,000 people financed by local merchants was formed in Yaroslavl, headed by Prince Dmitry Pozharsky.
+In 1612, people’s volunteer corps of 25,000 people financed by local merchants was formed in Yaroslavl, headed by Prince Dmitry Pozharsky.
 They liberated Moscow which was occupied by Polish troops.
-The most respective citizens of Yaroslavl took part in the elections of the new Russian emperor.
-Mikhail Romanov was enthroned and it was the start of Romanov dynasty which lasted 300 years.
+The most respective citizens of Yaroslavl took part in the elections of the new Russian Tsar.
+Mikhail Romanov was enthroned and it was the start of Romanov’s dynasty which lasted 300 years.

-Beside Yaroslavl “Golden Ring” of Russia includes 3 more ancient cities of the oblast - Pereslavl-Zalessky, Rostov Veliky and Uglich.
-Uglich founded in 937 is known by the Russians as the place where according to legend the youngest son of Ivan the Terrible was killed in 1591.
+Beside Yaroslavl, “Golden Ring” of Russia includes 3 more ancient towns of the region - Pereslavl-Zalessky, Rostov Veliky and Uglich.
+Uglich, founded in 937, is known by the Russians as the place where according to a legend the youngest son of Ivan the Terrible was killed in 1591.
 The son of the tsar named Dmitry was 8 years old.

-Beside Dmitry church which is called the church-on-blood, there is the unique Kremlin with the Throne Chamber of Prince’s palace (the second half of 15th century), Resurrection monastery of 17th century.
+Beside Dmitry church which is called the church-on-blood, there is unique Kremlin with the Throne Chamber of Prince’s palace (the second half of the 15th century), Resurrection monastery of the 17th century.